outcome9k/VIP-Autoscript/README.md

 - UNDER ATTACK MODE : OFF
 ```

-## TAMPILAN MENU SCRIPT
+## SCRIPT MENU DISPLAY
 <img width="100%" alt="Screenshot_20240102_204408" src="https://raw.githubusercontent.com/FasterExE/VIP-Autoscript/main/menu.jpg">

 ## `!
 10K VIP MEMBER AUTOSCRIPT RENTAL MECHANISM, 2 IP / MONTH !`
 - Script `VIP` Last Update `Version 9.8.0`, All features on the main menu have been optimized so as to minimize their presence `BUG`<br>

-Contact Admin via WhatsApp, Send `IP VPS` And `Carry out the Payment Process!`.
+Contact Admin via Telegram or WhatsApp, Send `IP VPS` And `Carry out the Payment Process!`.
 After success, the IP will be input by - Admin 𓆩 𝐈𝐋𝐘𝐀𝐒𝐒 𓆪